frmichel/sparql-micro-service/doc/02-config.md

 Translating the Web API JSON response into an RDF graph is carried out in two steps:
 1. Apply a [JSON-LD 1.0](https://www.w3.org/TR/2014/REC-json-ld-20140116/) profile to the response;
-2. If mappings are needed that JSON-LD cannot express, a SPARQL Update query enriches the triples: an INSERT query (file insert.sparql) when the SPARQL micro-service is invoked regularly with SPARQL, or a CONSTRUCT query (file construct.sparql) when the SPARQL micro-service is invoked to dereference URIs (see the [installation details](/doc/04-install.md#rewriting-rules-for-uri-dereferencing)).
+2. Optionnally, when mappings are needed that JSON-LD cannot express, a SPARQL Update query enriches the triples: an INSERT query (file insert.sparql) when the SPARQL micro-service is invoked regularly with SPARQL, or a CONSTRUCT query (file construct.sparql) when the SPARQL micro-service is invoked to dereference URIs (see the [installation details](/doc/04-install.md#rewriting-rules-for-uri-dereferencing)).

 The most simple JSON-LD profile is depicted below.
 It creates ad-hoc terms in the ```http://ns.inria.fr/sparql-micro-service/api#``` namespace for each property of the JSON response.
 ```json